 Similarly, adaptive governance is a model that purports to be sufficiently flexible and agile to adapt to changing environmental systems and high levels of uncertainty.
 Michael R. Migaud, Robert A. Greer and Justin B. Bullock (2021, 6) argue that space governance would benefit from an adaptive governance model that entails: "(1) an inclusive dialog between resource users; (2) complex, redundant, and layered institutions; (3) mixed institutional styles (including market based and state based); and (4) institutional designs that facilitate experimentation, learning, and change."
 But while these models can be useful tools in rethinking approaches to space governance, the risk of fragmentation is high and it appears there is insufficient coordination and participation of communities for them to provide successful models.
 One important factor is absent from them both, namely, the individual and their place in communities and societies.
 While we continue to assume that the only stakeholders in space are the dominant actors in its physical domain (states, international and regional organizations and commercial entities), we will continue to have inadequate responses to the challenges of space governance.
-Rather, we need a broader, more inclusive and interactive which was a major part of the downfall of the code of conduct in 2015 (Steer 2019, 757).
+Rather, we need a broader, more inclusive and interactive model that invites real participation by a wide net of stakeholders (Wright Nelson 2024, 415).